pboru700/aws_poc/README.md

 In order to ensure proper quality, the solution must have support for running multiple environments, prod and test.

+### Solution
+Due to small scale of infrastructure for this poc, decision was made to run docker container over AWS ECS.
+With bigger scale EKS cluster should be considered.

 ## Part 2: Conceptualize and illustrate
 Now imagine that the development team asks for advice on:
 1. Building a CI/CD pipeline